Newberg High School: Phase 2 (1977-2006)

 After the 1977 expansion, the band and choir rooms—which had been located in the lecture rooms in Buildings 2 and 3 -- were moved to other parts of the school.
 The choir room was relocated to the Building 8 lecture room, and the band room was relocated to what had been the wood shop in Building 6.

 Phase 3 (2006-present)

 The school was remodeled in 2006, adding a second story, with four classrooms.
-On the upper tier of the campus, a larger cafeteria was built to the south of the gymnasium, and a new auditorium was built to the north of it.
-The basketball court on the eastern third of the gymnasium was enclosed and converted into the new library.
-The quad was enclosed, as were the walkways connecting Buildings 2, 3, 8 and 9.
-The band, choir, orchestra, and theater rooms were all relocated to the auditorium.
+Adding the second story enclosed the original quad and buildings 8 and 9 to make one large enclosed core building.
+On the upper tier of the campus, an auxiliary gymnasium was built to the south of the gymnasium, and a new performing arts building was built to the north of it that included an auditorium and dedicated performing arts class rooms.
+The basketball court on the eastern third of the gymnasium was enclosed and converted into a designated weight training room.
+The band, choir, orchestra, and theater rooms were all relocated to the performing arts building.

+In 2012 the football field was upgraded to turf, and a new 8 lane track was installed.